 • No transaction limit

 • Long life.
-No battery on the card; it is powered by the POS device.
+There is no battery on the card; the POS device powers it.

 Who to target?
 How to do it?
 Key questions for BNP Paribas